COMMUNITY LAB 15 Oct-26 Nov. 2020 Remote participation

 ► Personal and professional information.

-A panel of experts will select 30 participants for the Community Lab considering the curriculum and the presented case study.
-This final phase will be divided into two stages.
+A panel of experts selected 32 participants for the Community Lab considering the curriculum and the presented case study.
+This final phase was divided into two stages.

 ■ 15 Oct. - 15 Nov.
 2020.
-The focus will be on the participants’ individual case studies, to analyse, assess and enrich them with a blend of online tutorship and virtual group working for a maximum of 20 hours of estimated individual workload.
+The focus was on the participants’ individual case studies, to analyse, assess and enrich them with a blend of online tutorship and virtual group working for a maximum of 20 hours of estimated individual workload.

-The webinar and the Community Lab will be held in digital format through the ZOOM platform.
-Connection is possible via computer, tablet or smartphone.
+The webinar and the Community Lab were held in digital format through the ZOOM platform.

 OECD Trento Centre for Local Development: [email protected]